+44 (0) 207 252 3900 [email protected]

 There are some special considerations when building with architectural concrete, including the jointing of formwork, tolerances of forms, and treatments of joints and corners.
 Those considerations are addressed in the safety specifications contained in the ACI 347, Guide to Formwork for Concrete, and the ACI 117, Standard Specifications for Tolerances for Concrete Construction and Materials.
 These guidelines ensure the seamless integration of the structure with the other building systems such as plumbing, lighting and roofing.

 Using proper concrete placement methods prevents segregation while providing sufficient vibration for consistent consolidation.
 Because defects can occur even under optimum conditions, repair methods are planned and tested in advance.
 Sealing joints is perhaps the costliest element of the building process.
-The superior safety features of concrete can be maximized by following well-documented procedures and using high-quality materials.
+The superior safety features of concrete can be maximised by following well-documented procedures and using high-quality materials.

 Sealing joints is perhaps the costliest element of the building process when using architectural concrete.
 While some imperfections, such as potential cracking, are inherent in concrete, it is now possible to achieve high-quality, enduring finishes that reduce that potential.

 According to AKTII director Gerry O’Brian, concrete is “the most versatile of materials…Being fluid, it is infinitely mouldable.”
 Concrete specialist David Bennett calls it “liquid stone” and uses the word “rustic” to describe architect Peter Zumthor’s work in concrete construction.
-Today’s concrete finishes, from rustic to futuristic, come in a wide variety of styles, colors, and materials.
+Today’s concrete finishes, from rustic to futuristic, come in a wide variety of styles, colours, and materials.

-One of those materials is fiberglass.
+One of those materials is fibreglass.
 The Reider company’s glass fibre concrete facade panels are designed to look like shining metal.
 Ductal concrete has an anticipated life of a thousand years, which drastically reduces the environmental impact of construction.
 It is now available with microfibers that reinforce its compressive strength even further.

 Stamping concrete is another method that can be used to create the appearance of river rock, brick, cobblestone, marble, granite or even wood, without the high financial and environmental cost.
-The versatility of stamped concretes makes it ideal for patios, interior flooring, and countertops.
+The versatility of stamped concretes makes it ideal for patios, interior flooring, and counter-tops.
 Concrete additives can be applied to almost any vertical surface, including walls, steps, and fireplaces.

 The timeless quality of stone has long been used by architects and interior designers alike to add an element of decorative permanence to their artistic creations.
 Concrete combines the durability of stone with the flexibility of technological innovation.
 In a world of increasingly rapid change, the elements of sustainability and a sense permanence provide ample reason for the increasing popularity of concrete architecture.